Digging through 2D densely-packed coarse granular media as a critical phenomenon: Introduction

 Yet, novel manipulations of such material often lead to technological advancement, and there have been a finite number of attempts that challenge the design of a mobile digger for densely-packed granular media.
-Except for a few artificial designs \cite{gao19}, the majority is bio-inspired and mimics the movements of organisms \cite{goldman14, goldman15, goldman16, astley20, fischer21, daltorio23} such as bacteria \cite{zhang12,zenit19}, snakes \cite{goldman15_2, goldman19}, sandfish lizards \cite{herrmann09, goldman09, goldman13, goldman15_1, pak16}, bristled worms \cite{tolley19}, earthworms \cite{anselmucci21, goldman22}, plant roots \cite{hawkes18, naclerio21}, self-burying seeds \cite{tao24}, razor clams \cite{hosoi11, winter12, hosoi14, tao20, tao20_1}, or mole crabs \cite{stuart22}.
+Except for a few artificial designs \cite{gao19,donado24}, the majority is bio-inspired and mimics the movements of organisms \cite{goldman14, goldman15, goldman16, astley20, fischer21, daltorio23} such as bacteria \cite{zhang12,zenit19}, snakes \cite{goldman15_2, goldman19}, sandfish lizards \cite{herrmann09, goldman09, goldman13, goldman15_1, pak16}, bristled worms \cite{tolley19}, earthworms \cite{anselmucci21, goldman22}, plant roots \cite{hawkes18, naclerio21}, self-burying seeds \cite{tao24}, razor clams \cite{hosoi11, winter12, hosoi14, tao20, tao20_1}, or mole crabs \cite{stuart22}.
 Generally, diggers in granular media can be divided into two categories based on the dimensionless size $L/d$, an important parameter affecting the mobility of the digger \cite{goldman15, andrade24}, where $L$ is the digger's characteristic size and $d$ is the characteristic grain size.
-All known man-made autonomous diggers fall into the category of $L/d \gg 1$, where a large number of grains are moved at once.
-These bio-inspired diggers alternate their shape in a prescribed manner, generating localized mobility by disturbing the surrounding granular media from a jamming state to a yielding one.
-However, this kind of strategy does not work in the other category of $L/d \approx \mathcal{O}(10)$, where only a few grains at a time can be moved because the power of the digger is not enough to fluidize (plasticize) the granular medium in nearly jammed regions.
+All known man-made autonomous diggers fall into the category of $L/d \gg 1$, where a large number of grains are moved at once and react more like a continuum for the digger.
+These bio-inspired diggers alternate their shapes in prescribed manners, generating localized mobility by disturbing the surrounding granular media from a jamming state to a yielding one.
+However, this kind of strategy does not work in the category of $L/d \approx \mathcal{O}(10)$, where only a few grains can be moved at a time because the power of the digger is not enough to fluidize/plasticize the granular medium in nearly jammed regions.
 Specifically, when the size of a single grain is comparable to that of the space created by the digger using its moving parts, which often scales with $L$ or smaller, the interparticle friction becomes difficult to overcome.
-As a result, the digger can no longer fluidize the surrounding granular particles and they become a major obstacle that stops the digger from moving.
+As a result, the surrounding granular particles become a major obstacle that stops the digger from moving.